foodsAvoid standard versions

 Next step

-Where does gluten risk actually enter barley?
+Where does gluten risk enter barley through malt words that matter?

 Reject first